djeada/Linux-Notes/notes/virtual_machines.md

 ## Networking

+* VMs on the same host talking to each other.
+* VMs accessing external services.
+* External services acessing VM.

 ### NAT

+VMs can talk to outside world trough the host .
+External services can access VMs using the address translation.

 The disadvantage of NAT-based networking is that your guest VM is concealed behind the NAT bridge and is inaccessible outside of the hypervisor server unless you use complicated port forwarding or IP masquerading.

-### Bridges
+### Bridge

+An extension of LAN network.
-The physical interface of the VM host connects the virtual interface of your VM to the outside local network.
+The physical interface of the VM host connects the virtual interface of your VM to the outside of local network.
 The DHCP server on the bridged local network assigns an IP address to the VM.

+Any device on the LAN can see and access the VMs.

+### Host only

+Outside devices are inaccessible to VMs.

+Connection to the internet is only accessible trough port forwarding from the host (mapping a port from the host to port on the guest).

 ## VirtualBox